-Food pairing: White meat, red meat, fish, shellfish, vegetables, potatoes, fruity desserts.
+Pairings in the kitchen: White meats, red meats, fish, shellfish, vegetables, potatoes, fruity desserts.

-Other names: Rosmarinus oficinalis, Crown grass, Incense plant,
+Other names : Rosmarinus oficinalis, Crown herb, Incense tree.

 Warning: Last items in stock!

-Among the aromatic herbs that easily remind us of summer flavours and smells are rosemary.
-This plant that is naturally associated with the scrubland, the singing cicadas, the sun...
+Among the aromatic herbs that easily remind us of summer flavours and smells, we find Rosemary in particular.
+This plant is naturally associated with the scrubland, singing cicadas, the sun..

 But do you really know Rosemary?
-Did you know that it occupied a prominent place in ancient civilizations, including Egypt?
-The famous Egyptian queen Cleopatra, in particular, used it very regularly in different contexts.
+Did you know that it held a special place in ancient civilizations, notably Egypt?
+The famous Egyptian queen Cleopatra, in particular, used it very regularly, in different contexts.

 Rosemary comes in the form of a shrub belonging to the Lamiaceae family.
-It is found mainly around the Mediterranean, like Cleopatra who, Greek by birth, conquered the hearts of the Egyptian people before melting those of powerful Romans.
-It can reach a height of 1.5 metres in its favourite environments such as scrublands, rockeries or scrubland, up to an altitude of 1500 metres.
-This shrub has evergreen foliage with a dark green colour shining on top and rather light on the underside.
-It is these leaves that give rise to the pleasant, typical smell of rosemary, which we will harvest in order to benefit from the plant's taste, smell and medicinal qualities.
+It is mainly found around the Mediterranean, like Cleopatra who, Greek by birth, conquered the hearts of the Egyptian people before melting the hearts of powerful Romans.
+The latter can reach 1.5 metres in height in its favourite environments such as garrigues, rocky outcrops or scrubland, up to 1500 metres above sea level.
+This shrub has an evergreen foliage of a dark green colour shining on top and rather light underneath.
+It is these leaves which are at the origin of the typical pleasant smell that one recognizes in Rosemary, and which one will collect in order to benefit from the gustatory, olfactory and medicinal qualities of this plant.

-The term "rosemary" has different etymological origins: it would come either from the Latin "ros marinus" which means "sea dew" (because it is satisfied with very little water, and the dew of the sea is sufficient for it to flourish) or from the Greek "rhops myrinos" which represents it rather well since it means "aromatic bush"
+The term "rosemary" has different etymological origins: it comes either from the Latin "ros marinus", which means "sea dew" (because it requires very little water, and the dew of the sea is enough to make it flourish) or from the Greek "rhops myrinos", which represents it rather well since it means "aromatic bush"

 The leafy branches of Rosemary can be eaten fresh or dry.
-I offer them in their freeze-dried version in order to preserve the flavours and olfactory notes in an optimal way and to make their daily use as practical as possible.
+I offer them in their freeze-dried version to preserve the flavours and olfactory notes in an optimal way and to make its daily use the most convenient.

-Rosemary is one of the aromatic herbs star of barbecue evenings, and is often used both as a sprinkle directly on grilled meats (meat, fish, vegetables) and as a seasoning for marinades, or as a vegetable skewer on branches.
+Rosemary is one of the star aromatic herbs of barbecue evenings, and is often used both when sprinkling it directly on grilled items (meat, fish, vegetables) and to season marinades, or when using its branches as skewers for vegetables.

-But his talents do not stop with the summer pleasures of grilling of all kinds, far from it.
+But his talents don't stop at the summer pleasures of grilling of all kinds, far from it.

-Rosemary is also used to give a revitalizing freshness to many dishes in sauce, stews, stews, soups...
-You can also use this aromatic plant to smoke meat or fish by allowing it to absorb some of its delicate aroma.
+Rosemary is also used to give a revitalising freshness to many sauce dishes, stews, stews, soups...
+This aromatic plant can also be used to smoke meat or fish, allowing it to absorb some of its delicate fragrance.

-Finally, Rosemary, like thyme, is very pleasant to drink as an infusion on long, cold winter evenings.
-We know that Cleopatra, beyond her legendary beauty, her seductive power also resided in her musical voice.
-It seems that its secret comes from a daily consumption of infused Rosemary.
+Finally, rosemary, like thyme, is very pleasant to drink as an infusion on long, cold winter evenings.
+We know from Cleopatra that beyond its legendary beauty, its power of seduction also resided in its musical voice.
+It would seem that her secret came from a daily consumption of infused Rosemary.

-The major role of Cleopatra Rosemary will be to bring to your entire cuisine its sparkling freshness directly from the Mediterranean regions.
-Whether it is a question of grilling pieces or simmered dishes (or even sweet suggestions), this aromatic plant will bring you the best of its organoleptic palette.
-In the style of Cleopatra, seduce your guests' palates with gentleness and ingenuity, using Cleopatra Rosemary.
+The major role of Cleopatra Rosemary will be to bring to all your cooking its sparkling freshness directly from the Mediterranean regions.
+Whether for grilling or simmering dishes (or for sweet suggestions), this aromatic plant will bring you the best of its organoleptic palette.
+In the manner of Cleopatra, seduce the palates of your guests with gentleness and ingenuity, using Cleopatra Rosemary.

 For your meat dishes :

 Prepare wonderful white meat dishes such as Rabbit with Mustard, Filet Mignon with Rosemary and Olives, or a delicious Chicken, Tapenade and Rosemary.
-This "crown grass" will deliver the best of its flavours throughout the cooking of your dishes so that the treat is guaranteed once the service is assured.
+This "crown herb" will deliver the best of its flavours throughout the cooking of your dishes so that the delight is guaranteed once served.
 Red meats go perfectly with this herb.
-For your family meals, what could be better than a Candied Lamb Mouse with garlic and rosemary?
-You can also be inspired by Julie Andrieu who offers us a delicious roast beef with rosemary and balsamic vinegarRosemary also forms a very beautiful alliance with duck or game, take the opportunity to enjoy this plant as a seasoning for your Duck Breast or a roasted Rosemary Fillet of Doe.
+For your family meals, what could be better than a Lamb Mouse Confit with Garlic and Rosemary?
+You can also be inspired by Julie Andrieu who offers us a delicious Roast Beef with rosemary and balsamic vinegarRosemary also forms a very beautiful alliance with duck or game, take the opportunity to savour this plant as a seasoning for your Duck Breast or a Roasted Doe Fillet with Rosemary.

-Of course, Cleopatra Rosemary will go well with all the meats you want to grill on the barbecue, either by sprinkling it directly on your pieces or by adding it to a marinade.
+Of course, Cleopatra Rosemary will go well with any meat you wish to grill on the barbecue, either by sprinkling it directly on your pieces or by incorporating it into a marinade.

 For your fish and shellfish :

-If Rosemary is an ally of choice for all your meats, it is nevertheless a wonderful seasoning for your seafood products.
-Indeed, it will enhance all your fish and shellfish by bringing them that typical freshness that will enhance their iodized flavors.
+While Rosemary is a great ally for all your meats, it is also a wonderful seasoning for your seafood.
+Indeed, it will enhance all your fish and shellfish by bringing them this typical freshness which will enhance their iodized flavours.

-To you the delicious fish in papillote (Salmon in papillote with Rosemary, Colin, Tuna,...), a Roasted Cod in Rosemary, or, in the manner of Alain Ducasse, a Cod in Almond Crust and Bean with Confit Garlic.
-The combinations are endless, as you will have understood.
+To you the delicious fish en papillote (Salmon en papillote with Rosemary, Hake, Tuna, ...), a Roasted Cod with Rosemary, or, in the manner of Alain Ducasse, a Cod in Almond Crust and Beans with Confit Garlic.
+The combinations are infinite, as you will have understood.

-Sublimate your shellfish by combining them with the typical flavours of Cleopatra Rosemary.
-Prepare delicious skewers of scallops and rosemary, or a fabulous lobster with rosemary roasted spices, penne with truffles, according to Chef Robuchon.
+Also sublimate your shellfish by combining them with the typical flavours of Cleopatra Rosemary.
+Prepare delicious Scallop and Rosemary Skewers, or a fabulous Spicy Lobster roasted with Rosemary, Penne with Truffles, according to Chef Robuchon.